brk9009/OverTheWire/README.md

 tr: translate or delete characters.
 uniq: reports or filters out lines out repeated lines in a file.
 xxd: create a hex dump of a given file or standard input.

+Commands from The Linux Command Line Book
+cal: displays a calendar of the current month.
+date: displays the current time and date.
+df: see the current amount of space on our disk drives.
+exit: exit the terminal.
+free: display the amount of free memory.
+pwd: print the name of the current work directory.